mm80843/T3.5/docs/Benef/PBN__Benef_271.md

 # __Better interpretation of epidemiological studies__

-## Name of the Benefit

-Understanding the relationship between indoor and outdoor temperature and humidity can enhance the interpretation of epidemiological studies on influenza incidence and seasonality.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in research to improve the understanding of indoor and outdoor environmental parameters can contribute to more accurate public health interventions and policy recommendations.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_283.md)